-This video of Neil Sedaka singing Calendar Girl was strangely made.
-At one time he is playing the piano as he sings.
+This video of Calendar Girl was strangely made.
+At one time Neil is playing the piano as he sings.
 At another time he is standing with the girls.
 Then suddenly he is playing a completely different piano!

 After watching this a few times I suddenly realized the color of the piano changed to represent the different days of the calendar.
 Notice how the days of the calendar behind him have different colors.
 And the piano changes between white to red.
 I guess they only had two pianos to do that video.

 It was unusual for a video to be in color at that time.
 It was one of a few that used color technology already.

 The sexy models really add a nice touch to the video.
 And their costumes are great.
 Looks like Neil is enjoying himself singing with all those girls.

 "Happy Birthday Sweet Sixteen"

 "Tonight's the night I've waited for.
 Because you're not a baby anymore."

 Possible Translation: You're not jail bait anymore.